AnnMey/How-to-organise-a-funeral-in-Poland/topics.md

 # Funeral traditions in Poland

+# Legal foundation
+## Cemeteries and Burials Act of 31 January 1959
+## 2022: New Cemeteries and Burials Act

 # Frequently Asked Questions (FAQ)
 * How much is the funeral grant in Poland?
 * Is the funeral grant enough to cover all costs?
 * How to apply for the funeral grant?
 * Who can apply for the funeral grant?
 * Can I scatter the ashes?
+* Do I have to buy the plot for 20 years?